kadena-io/pact/docs/pact-reference.rst

-Turing-incompleteness allows Pact module loading to resolve all references in advance, meaning that instead of addressing functions in a lookup table, the function definition is directly injected (or "inlined") into the callsite.
+Turing-incompleteness allows Pact module loading to resolve all references in advance, meaning that instead of addressing functions in a lookup table, the function definition is directly injected (or “inlined”) into the callsite.
 This is an example of the performance advantages of a Turing-incomplete language.

+.. variables:

 Single-assignment Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~